grincc/grin-wallet-api-tutorial/readme.md

 grin --testnet
 ```

-In the second tab, you need need to start the wallet api, for Mainnet:
+In the second tab, you need to start the wallet api, for Mainnet:

 ```bash
 grin-wallet owner_api --run_foreign